tschmit/mbtSqlCmd/README.md

 ##### SearchFields

-`mbtSqlCmd.exe --tool SearchFields -E -S sqlInstance -d databaseName -w someRegEx`
+`mbtSqlCmd.exe --tool SearchFields -E -S sqlInstance -d databaseName -w someSqlMask`

-to find which field(s) of which table(s) match the regex.
+to find which field(s) of which table(s) match the sqlMask.
 The sqltype of the column must be 'castable' as a nvarchar.

 #### ultimately